anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

 ![homepage](./imgs/github_homepage.png)

-- Click on the green button named *New*.
+- Click on the green button named *Create repository*.
 You should be redirected to a page that looks like this:

 ![create_repo](./imgs/create_repo.png)